relaybox/auth/README.md

 ## Local Development

 We'd recommend forking and/or cloning [relaybox-local](https://github.com/relaybox/relaybox-local) to assist with local development.
-It provides a local Docker environment for running RelayBox services and applications.
+It provides a local Docker environment for running RelayBox services including:

+- Postgres
+- Redis
+- RabbitMQ

+...and also runs nginx as a proxy service to manage path based routing for the system as a whole.

 For local development we use `serverless-offline` with `esbuild` to run the application locally and `vitest` as a test runner.

 ## Testing

 Test files can be found at `./test`.
 These files include mocks and intergation tests.
-To manage local testing either amend `.env.test` to point at you local database or run a dedicated instance.
-Connection settings can be adjusted in `.env.test`.
+To manage local testing configuration, either amend `.env.test` to point at your local database or run a dedicated instance.

 ## About the "Auth" service